Find the right treadmill to match your fitness goals, space and budget

 Good for: Active people looking for interactive treadmill programming

-NordicTrack is known for making some of the best quality treadmills on the market, which may be why they get away with a 10-year frame and two-year parts warranty on the Commercial 1750.
+NordicTrack is known for making some of the best quality treadmills on the market.
+The warranty is about average for products of this caliber, at a 10-year frame and two-year parts warranty on the Commercial 1750.

 Read our full NordicTrack Commercial 1750 treadmill review.